-A comprehensive review of policy and practice in the historic environment, this book exposes the tensions, challenges and difficulties faced by the heritage sector at time of political volatility.
+A comprehensive review of policy and practice in the historic environment, this book exposes the tensions, challenges and difficulties faced by the heritage sector at a time of political volatility.

 This collection comes at a key moment for planning policy in the historic environment of England.
 The papers reflect a wide range of views and experience in the practical environment of policy and implementation.
 Contributors give perspectives on both policy and practice from legal counsel to local authorities, from the country’s largest NGO to the museums sector.
-Some conclusions are controversial providing an important insight into the operation of national and local government.
+Some conclusions are controversial, providing an important insight into the operation of national and local government.

 The thrust of the volume is the need to close the gap between research and policy production.
-Written when the UK government’s White Paper, Planning for the Future (August 2020) was in preparation the papers explore the implementation of policy, its unexpected and unanticipated outcomes and the enduring legacies of guidance and established practice.
+Written when the UK government’s White Paper, Planning for the Future (August 2020), was in preparation, the chapters explore the implementation of policy, its unexpected and unanticipated outcomes and the enduring legacies of guidance and established practice.
 It highlights tensions within the sector and the need for collaboration and partnership.
 This book is the most recent and comprehensive review of how the heritage sector has evolved and draws special attention to the importance of the historic environment, not just in planning policy but for the country as a whole.

 The chapters in this book were originally published in The Historic Environment: Policy & Practice.